 - Find the shortcodes offered by the plugin, or create them using Shortcoder.

 - Copy the shortcodes, and paste them wherever you’d like within WordPress (in a blog post, for example).
 Shortcoder offers easy table of contents shortcodes, making adding them to your site a breeze.

-The beauty of shortcodes is how versatile their placement can be – you can add them to the top, middle, or bottom of your pages and posts, or even in a sidebar widget.
+The beauty of shortcodes is how versatile their placement can be.
+You can add them to the top, middle, or bottom of your pages and posts, or even in a sidebar widget.

-HTML Table of Contents
+Creating a Table of Contents with HTML

-While HTML can be scary to many, creating a TOC with code can be a great option for anyone who needs a simple solution on their website.

-The brief overview for achieving this is to insert a table within WordPress, and include bookmark links to specific pages.
+While HTML can be intimidating, creating a TOC with code is actually a great option for anyone who needs a simple solution for their website.
+To do this, you’ll insert a table within WordPress, and include bookmark links to specific pages.

-This is by far the simplest option – with no frills or bulk.
-Of course, you can go all out with this option if you’d like, by incorporating colors, various font styles and headings, and more.
-You’re bound only by your own creativity and knowledge.
+This is by far the simplest manual option – with no frills or bulk.
+Of course, you can go all out if you’d like, by incorporating multiple colors, various font styles and headings, and more.
+You’re bound only by your own creativity and knowledge of HTML.

-Archives and Links Page Templates
+Using Archives and Links Page Templates for TOC

-A TOC doesn’t always need to be located on individual posts and pages.
+TOCs don’t always need to be located on individual posts and pages.
 Instead, you can create a ‘master’ TOC using WordPress templates.
 These are preset page designs, which enable you to create dedicated pages for site elements such as archives and links.

-These pages can then be used on your website as the ‘master’ TOC, directing users to the exact content they’re looking for.
+Those pages can then be used on your website as ‘master’ TOCs, directing users to the exact content they’re looking for.
 For example, take Leaving Work Behind’s Archives page:

 Table of Contents Styles